 While this procedure generally produces less dramatic results, it is a good option for those who want shorter downtime and recovery.
 There is little downtime and quick recovery, usually about a week.

-Not everyone is ready for a surgical procedure, and there are nonsurgical procedures that can give you an idea of what the above surgeries can accomplish with long-term results.
+Not everyone is ready for a surgical procedure, and there are nonsurgical procedures that can give you subtle results but are not a long-term solution.
 Injectable dermal filler injections are a popular choice in 2025.

 These are temporary treatments that can smooth out facial lines by adding volume to your skin.
 Some cosmetic surgeons may also recommend laser procedures to help rejuvenate the skin on your face and reduce wrinkles.